CSM's Prosecutors' Section notifies Judicial Inspection regarding information leaks from SIIJ

-The Prosecutors' Section of the Superior Council of Magistracy (CSM) decided on Friday to notify the Judicial Inspection in view of conducting verification in relation to the manner of communication and the leakage of information to the press about the cases pending the Section for investigating crimes in Justice (SIIJ) according to Agerpres.
+The Prosecutors' Section of the Superior Council of Magistracy (CSM) decided on Friday to notify the Judicial Inspection in view of conducting verification in relation to the manner of communication and the leakage of information to the press about the cases pending the Section for investigating crimes in Justice (SIIJ).

 The members of the CSM's Prosecutors' Section convened on Friday in a meeting in order to take a stand regarding the statements released on Thursday by chief prosecutor of the SIIJ Gheorghe Stan.